halli2/cci/README.md

 ## Running on Gorina (internal servers University of Stavanger)

-NOTE: If setup is needed, uncomment the noted lines containing installation commands inside the `jobs.sh` file, or manually run the setup on the server with python 3.11 enabled.
+NOTE: If setup is needed, uncomment the noted lines containing installation commands inside the `job.sh` file, or manually run the setup on the server with python 3.11 enabled.
 On gorina11 using slurm: